yabellini/SitioAcademico/content/blog/2022_teaching_en/04-teaching/index.md

 You can build up diagrams, making them increasingly complex in parallel with the material you teach.
 Presenting complementary information using visual and verbal representations helps to learn (so-called “dual coding”).

 Drawing the diagrams together with the students is also a good idea.
-I used to draw with my students a concept map for flow control code, for example, a loop, to talk about important concepts before doing the live coding.
+For example, I used to draw a concept map for flow control code with my students to talk about essential concepts before doing the live coding.
+I also draw a map of the execution order of a SQL sentence to explain the outcome of a query or why we should use one function and not another after the live coding.

 Some tools allow you to write and draw over your shared screen.
-This can be helpful to mark part of the code and annotate the value of a variable while you execute a piece of code or the steps of execution of a sentence.
+This can be helpful to mark part of the code and annotate the value of a variable while you execute a piece of code or the steps and order of execution of a sentence.

 ### 10. Embrace your mistakes.